2023 Solar Incentives Guide for Talladega, AL - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have a net metering agreement with your Talladega utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in others you may get refunded a percentage of the value.
+- Net Metering: Net metering factors in after your solar system is up and running.
+If you've signed a net metering agreement with your Talladega utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other areas you may be refunded a percentage of the value.

-- Tax Exemptions: Tax exemptions may come in two forms.
-First, there is sales tax exemption, which is applied at the time you purchase your solar panels.
+- Tax Exemptions: Tax exemptions may come in one of two forms.
+The first is sales tax exemption, which is applied when you purchase solar panels.
 The second is property tax exemption, which allows you to ignore the value added by your solar system when paying property tax on your house.

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have heard of.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend on your solar system.
+When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.

-More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit will apply to you is to speak with your local Talladega solar panel company directly.
+Click here to learn more about the new Inflation Reduction Act.
+To better understand how the new Clean Energy Credit might apply to you, talk to your local Talladega solar installation company.

 State & Local Solar Incentives